RSE-Sheffield/pando-python/episodes/profiling-functions.md

 ## snakeviz Inside Notebooks

-If you're more familiar with writing Python inside Jupyter notebooks, you might not feel comfortable using the command line for profiling.
-Instead, `snakeviz` can be called directly from inside notebooks, and it will automatically call `cProfile` for you.
+If you're more familiar with writing Python inside Jupyter notebooks you can still use  `snakeviz` directly from inside notebooks using the notebooks "magic" prefix (`%`) and it will automatically call `cProfile` for you.

 First `snakeviz` must be installed and it's extension loaded.